-Figure 1 illustrates this process.
+Figure 1 illustrates this computation schematically.
 The two solid dots represent the solutions hypothesized by the cheapest and nearest heuristic functions.
-The dashed circles represent hypothetical solutions representing a trade-off between those two extremes.
+The dashed circles represent other possible solutions, demonstrating a trade-off between those two extremes.
 The dotted lines represent contours of constant utility and the dotted arrow shows the direction of the utility gradient.
 Assuming that the two solid dots represent lower bounds, then an upper bound on utility would combine the cost of the cheapest solution with the time to the nearest solution.
-However, this is probably a significant overestimate.
-Taking the time of the cheapest and the cost of the nearest is not a true lower bound on utility because the two hypothesized solutions are themselves lower bounds and might in reality lie further toward the top and right of the figure.
-Note that under different utility functions (different slopes for the dotted lines) the relative superiority of the nearest and cheapest solutions can change.
+However, this is probably a significant overestimate.1 Note that under different utility functions (different slopes for the dotted lines) the relative superiority of the nearest and cheapest solutions can change.